-You may choose to enter an Associates degree at a local or other college that will lead to a paralegal certification.
+You may choose to enter an associate’s degree at a local or another college that will lead to a paralegal certification.
 The curriculum will vary by school, but generally include learning how to do legal research, legal terminology, an overview to drafting basic legal documents, and an introduction to legal software.

 You will need to get relevant experience to land the “big job”, and this can be obtained by working for a single attorney law office or government office, perhaps in an intern capacity immediately after you complete your education and certification course.